paulpierce34/ESXi-6.7-STIG-V1R1/README.md

 *** WARNING: For the SSH commands required in the STIG, the script will create an SSH key locally, send to the target server, and OVERWRITE the authorized_keys file on the target server.
 This authorized_keys file will then be REMOVED from the ESXi host.
 Comment this section out if you already have a shared key with target server***

-Please test in a lab environment beforehand so you're familiar with what happens during the script process.
+I recommend testing in a lab environment beforehand so you're familiar with what happens during the script process.

 REQUIREMENTS: